-Since the outbreak of the Sars-V2 virus, Covid-19 disease, there has been a lot of confusion regarding which medical products will work to treat the virus and the disease.
-The world is working to develop drugs for the Sars-V2 virus and Covid-19 disease, and the FDA is searching for a drug or combination that prove to be effective.
+Since the outbreak of the Sars-V2 virus, Covid-19 disease, there has been a lot of confusion regarding which medical products will work to treat the virus.
+Much work is being done to develop drugs for the Sars-V2 virus and Covid-19 disease, and the FDA is searching for a drug or combination of drugs that prove to be effective.
 Some drugs are in clinical trials, and scientists are also testing whether a drug approved for another virus or disease will be safe and effective for Sars-V2 and COVID-19.
 This is called “off-label prescription.”
 Healthcare providers might use these drugs for Sars-v-2/Covid-19 patients as off label prescription use.
-Right now, doctors may prescribe hydroxychloroquine and pharmacies are allowed to ship hydroxychloroquine.
-If you’re interested in learning more, you can Talk to a Doctor about this option.

 What is FDA Approved?

 When the FDA approves a drug, it means that the drug is safe and effective based on evidence gathered, and the benefits outweigh the risks.
 Before the FDA approves a drug, it must analyze the clinical data and other information to show that the drug is safe and effective for its intended use and that the product can be made according to federal quality standards.
 Scientists conduct a clinical trial to study drugs and to demonstrate their effectiveness and safety.
 They check its suitability and effectiveness against the disease, the safety of drugs for the patients, the dosage, and the cost-benefit analysis.